AnjaliAshokR/AnjaliAshokR/README.md

 <h2 align="center">Hi there 👋 I am Anjali Ashok </h2>
-### Data-driven problem solver with a keen interest in analytics and machine learning
+<h3 align="center"> Data-driven problem solver with a keen interest in analytics and machine learning </h3>
 <!--
 **AnjaliAshokR/AnjaliAshokR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.